 Journalist and author

 Sue conducted training for journalists in Vietnam, Cambodia and Laos.
 She focused on the reporting of environmental, health and gender issues and also encompassed human rights and journalism ethics.
-Her project aimed to upgrade the skills of experienced journalists and information officers in Indochina and to encourage closer links between journalists in these countries and Australia.

 Ms Kate McGregor